Demonstrative Adjectives

 - Used for one thing that is far from the speaker.

-- Used for two or more things that are close to the speaker.
+- Used for more than one thing (plural) that is close to the speaker.

 - Example: These cookies are delicious.

-- Used for two or more things that are far from the speaker.
+- Used for more than one thing (plural) that is far from the speaker.

 2. Rules & Tips